Chapter I. INTRODUCTION

 In section 1, the way to calculate the desired capacity is specified.

-In section 2, the desired capacity, which is necessary to calculate the
+In section 2, the desired capacity, which is necessary to calculate the Possibility Index, is calculated for 9 sectors selected.

 In section 3, the Possibility Index is calculated and the result is examined.